 Due to the mixture of fauna from the Amazon and Guiana Shield regions, the Rupununi Savannah displays a high degree of species diversity – with over 2,000 vertebrates and many highly endangered species.

 For millennia the Rupununi Savannah has been the home to, and a source of livelihood for, indigenous Amerindian tribes such as the Makushi and Wapixana, and earlier indigenous peoples dating back almost 7,000 years.
-Towards the end of the nineteenth century, however, the extensive grasslands attracted European settlers, who established cattle ranches throughout the area.
+Towards the end of the 19th century, however, the extensive grasslands attracted European settlers, who established cattle ranches throughout the area.
 Nowadays the cattle industry is in decline, as the savannah’s grass has proved too poor to support large herds over a long period.

 As a result, ranchers are turning instead to ecotourism, welcoming visitors to former ranching properties such as Rock View, Karanambu and Dadanawa.
 Once protected by its sheer isolation, the Rupununi is attracting interest due to its potential for gold mining, petroleum extraction and large-scale agricultural development, all of which threaten the pristine natural habitats and spectacular wildlife that includes over 800 bird species, plus many mammals.